Panda-Lewandowski/awesome-ai-forensics/README.md

 Project directory naming: every non-alphanumeric character of the absolute working directory replaced with `-`.
 Retention governed by `cleanupPeriodDays`; Desktop and Cowork transcripts have a separate `desktopSessionCleanupPeriodDays`.

-**Three properties worth reading twice:**
+**Three properties worth reading twice** *(observed behaviour, documented by the vendor — not guarantees):*

-1. **Nothing is encrypted at rest.** OS file permissions are the only protection.
+1. **Not encrypted at rest.** OS file permissions are the only protection.
-2. **Everything that passed through a tool is in the transcript** — file contents, command output, pasted text.
-If a tool read a `.env` or a command printed a credential, it is there in plain text.
+2. **Content that passes through a tool is written to the transcript** — file contents, command output, pasted text.
+The documentation is explicit that a credential printed by a command or read from a `.env` lands there in plain text.
+Expect gaps all the same: truncated tool results, context compaction, secrets passed through the environment rather than a tool, and anything done outside the agent's tool interface.
-3. **Deleted is not deleted.** Superseded and orphaned transcripts are set aside, not erased.
+3. **In the documented supersession and orphaning workflows, earlier transcripts may remain on disk** after they disappear from the session picker.
+This is a specific mechanism, not a general guarantee that deletion never removes data — the cleanup sweep governed by `cleanupPeriodDays` does delete.

 ### Codex CLI